-Beyond Crypto: Using Blockchain To Improve Security, Privacy, Customer Relationships By Peter Nicholson
+Beyond Crypto: Blockchain Improves Security, Privacy, Customer Service

 Blockchain isn’t just for financial companies anymore.